openstax/cnx-tools/cnx-url-conversion-tool/README.md

 # Url Conversion Tool
 ## Description
   The url conversion tool allows for easy conversion from any of the three formats we have for module and collection IDs to the other two formats.
-The tool is a python 2.7 script that runs on commandline.
+The tool is a python 2.7 script that runs on command line.

 ## Before Using the Tool
   Make sure to install Requests and Openpyxl before running the script.